Jump to section

 Hematemesis is often a sign of gastrointestinal disorders or bleeding.
-Contact your vet immediately during the first instance if possible, but especially if the vomiting of blood has persisted for more than 3 days.
+Contact your veterinarian immediately during the first instance if possible, as this can be a sign of a problem.

 Vomiting of Blood Average Cost